 - Features: Features of this design include a 9-quart cooler with a lid that snaps into place, a timer that shuts off after 30 minutes for safety, a universal U-shaped pad, an elastic belt, insulated cool water lines, temperature control, and an AC adapter.
 Users can also purchase additional compression wraps.

-- Where to buy one: This unit can be purchased on Amazon.
+- Where to buy one: The Active Ice Therapy System by Polar Products can be purchased from Amazon.

 Aircast Cryo/Cuff Non-Motorized Cooler